williazo/tcensReg/README.md

 analytic values in the tcensReg implementation that our method is faster then the alternative estimation procedures while providing better variance estimates.
-With a small set of covariates and `p<<n` we can use the Newton Raphson method of optimization, which is computationally fast with few covariates.
+With a small set of covariates and `p<<n` we can use the Newton-Raphson method of optimization, which is computationally fast with few covariates.

 ``` r